arnav4567/aca_blockchain/README.md

 ### [Assignment 3](./assignment_3)
 This assignment converts transaction data into a **binary file (.dat)**.
+Each input consists of the transaction ID, the signature, number of outputs(recipients), the number of coins for each output (64 bit) and the public key of sender.
+We also use the timestamp of the time of transaction.
 It has the following file :

 + [assg3_data_to_binary.js](./assignment_3/assg3_data_to_binary.js)

 ### [Assignment 4](./assignment_4)
 This does the opposite of assignment 3.
 It takes input in binary format and outputs transaction data in readable form.
 A sample output is also included.
+This assignment outputs all the details of the transaction given the binary .dat file.
+(The format of these details is stated in the previous assignment).
 It has one file :

 + [assg4_binary_to_data.js](./assignment_4/assg4_binary_to_data.js)